Server-Side Cookies

 Implementing first-party cookies to resolve third-party cookie browser restrictions

 Privacy concerns are at an all-time high, and browsers have begun enforcing limitations on third-party cookie functionality.
 In 2019, Safari started forcing a 7-day expiration for third-party cookies, and Firefox started blocking them by default.
-In Q1 of 2024, Google Chrome started blocking third-party cookies for 1% of its users by default, increasing to all users in H2 of 2024.
+In Q1 of 2024, Google Chrome started blocking third-party cookies by default for 1% of its users, increasing to all users in H2 of 2024.

 How does this affect you?